-The first thing to consider is what active utilities may be in/on the property.
+The first thing to consider is what active utilities might be in/on the property.
 An office building or home likely has public utility lines such as electrical cables, gas, sewer, and other types of pipe.

 There are also sometimes public and private utilities so we discuss below some basic steps to find hidden pipes, lines and cables before digging on the job site.